pierremgagnon/simple-secured-container/README.md

  The source image is locate in the "proxy" folder.
  Simply build the image by going to the root folder of the solution and type :
  > *docker build -t proxy proxy*

+ # 3. Deploy the solution using Docker-compose

+To deploy the solution, go to the root folder of the solution and type :
+> *docker compose up -d*

+# How it works

+**Web image**

+The docker file describing the image contains :
+  - the reference to the official Nginx:latest image
+  - a integration of the welcome page (confidential content) a the default home page

+As we did not make any change to the Nginx configuration, the server will listen on port 80 and use the default home page (./usr/share/nginx/html)

+**Proxy image**

   The docker file describing the image contains :
   - the reference to the official Nginx:latest image
   - a bunch of file integration mostly for Nginx configuration:
     - ./etc/nginx/sites-enabled/proxy.conf